-Cereals (rice, wheat, corn, ragi, other millets, barley, etc) and it’s products (sooji, daliya, chirwa, murmura, etc.) are the prime source of carbohydrate in your diet.
+Cereals (rice, wheat, corn, ragi, other millets, barley, etc) and its products (sooji, daliya, chirwa, murmura, etc.) are the prime sources of carbohydrates in your diet.

 No need to switch to brown/ black/ wild rice.
-Your body may find it difficult to digest the extra fiber and leads to bloating, flatulence, acidity, etc. Rather eat hand pounded, steam white rice.
+Your body may find it difficult to digest the extra fiber and leads to bloating, flatulence, acidity, etc. Rather eat hand-pounded, steam white rice.
 If you are a wheat fan, use whole wheat flour for making roti/paratha.
-Indulge on season based millets.
+Indulge in season-based millets.
 Keep variety in your cereal choice.
 Eat poha, upma, sooji halwa, roasted bhutta, homemade popcorn, roasted chirwa/ murmura as a cereal-based healthy snack.

 The bad carb –

-Being a potent toxin for the brain, avoid refined sugar and refined flour under every situation.
+Being a potent toxin for the brain, avoid refined sugar and refined flour in every situation.

-These have low/no fiber with the high glycemic index, digest in no time and shoot blood sugar level at once.
+These have low/no fiber with a high glycemic index, digest in no time, and shoot blood sugar levels at once.
 Refined sugar and refined flour are associated with hyperactivity, difficulty in concentration and attention.

 Refined sugar comes in 65 different names even if processed food packet suggest NO SUGAR, still there are sugar in the name of sucrose/ High-Fructose Corn Syrup (HFCS)/ Barley malt/Corn syrup/Corn syrup solids/Dextrin/ Dextrose/ Ethyl maltol/ Glucose/ Glucose solids/ Lactose/ Malt syrup/ Maltodextrin/ Maltose/ Rice syrup/ Crystalline fructose/ Fructose/ Galactose etc.